stephrdev/django-markymark/docs/source/extensions.rst

         'markdown/js/plugins/anylink-link.js',
     ]

-For this extension additional settings are required in the documentation of `django-anylink <http://django-anylink.readthedocs.org/en/latest/configuration.html>`_
+For this extension additional settings are required that can be found in the `django-anylink documentation <http://django-anylink.readthedocs.org/en/latest/configuration.html>`_

 Django-filer